-Archie’s Child Bereavement Service is offered free of charge to families within the Grampian, Tayside and Highland regions.
-The service supports families and also professionals who are working with children and young people.
+Archie’s Child Bereavement Service is offered free of charge to families within Grampian, Tayside, the Highlands and Orkney.
+The service supports families and professionals who are working with children and young people.

 The majority of referrals we receive are from schools (41%) and health professionals (35%) reflecting our close partnership-working with these key sectors.

 We offer a wide range of services, which are carefully tailored to suit the individual needs of the child and their family.

 Each enquiry we receive is personally followed up by our highly experienced coordinators, who through an initial phone conversation assess how best to support the child or young person.
 For some families, this might be all the support they need but others may access many more of the services on offer.